 Approximately 70% of the surface of the Earth is covered in water, which is why oceans play a crucial role in climate mechanisms.
 Oceans also play an important role in the carbon cycle.
-Because carbon dioxide $(CO_2)$ is soluble in water, there is exchange between the atmosphere and the ocean surface until they reach a balance.
+Because carbon dioxide (CO_2) is soluble in water, there is exchange between the atmosphere and the ocean surface until they reach a balance.

-Until recently, the oceans were a source of $CO_2$ .
-This situation has changed and has been reversed: because of human activities $CO_2$ concentrations in the atmosphere have increased so sharply that the oceans are now absorbing huge amounts of $CO_2$ .
+Until recently, the oceans were a source of CO_2 .
+This situation has changed and has been reversed: because of human activities CO_2 concentrations in the atmosphere have increased so sharply that the oceans are now absorbing huge amounts of CO_2 .
+The oceans currently absorb around a third of man-made emissions of CO_2 (roughly 22 million tons a day) so if it wasn't for the oceans, climate change would be far worse.

-The absorption of $CO_2$ changes the acidity of the upper layers of the oceans.
+The absorption of CO_2 changes the acidity of the upper layers of the oceans.
 The acidity of a liquid is measured in pH, as defined by the following: